PrimeAcademy/tarjanAjaxReviewApp/readme.md

 - set up basic interface for adding an item to inventory
 - capture click event when add item button is clicked
-- retrieve user user input and put in an object
+- retrieve user input and put in an object

+Phase 3 - server handshake and first POST
+---

+- add AJAX call to our button click
+- add a POST route to server
+- check that the data is getting to server correctly
+- if so, push object into an array on server